Invalid Prepayment Agreements in Kitchen Contracts

 "The purchase price shall be paid without deduction no later than upon delivery of the purchased items."

 is invalid.
-A subsequent agreement by which the supplier grants the purchaser the right to retain a partial amount until the kitchen has been installed free of defects does not in principle change the invalidity of the clause.
+A subsequent agreement, by which the supplier grants the customer the right to withhold a partial amount until the defect-free installation of the kitchen, fundamentally does not alter the invalidity of the clause.

-The clause does not lose its character as a general business condition subject to content control pursuant to sections 305 et seq. of the German Civil Code merely because it is subsequently amended by the parties.
-Rather, the subsequent amendment must be made in a way that justifies treating it as an individual agreement made from the outset.
-This is not the case if, even after the conclusion of the contract, the user has not granted the contracting party any freedom of design and has not made the core content of the clause, which is foreign to the law, available for disposition.
+The clause does not lose its character as a General Term and Condition subject to content control under §§ 305 et seq. of the German Civil Code (BGB) merely because it is subsequently amended by the parties.
+Rather, the subsequent amendment must occur in a manner that justifies treating it as an individual agreement made from the outset.
+This is not the case if the user, even after the conclusion of the contract, did not grant the contractual partner freedom of design and did not make the legally alien core content of the clause available for negotiation.

-The action was predominantly successful in the lower courts; the counterclaim was dismissed by the lower courts.
-The Federal Supreme Court confirmed the decision of the Court of Appeal.
+The plaintiff's claim was largely successful in the lower courts; the lower courts dismissed the counterclaim.
+The Federal Court of Justice confirmed the decision of the appellate court.

 Judgment of the BGH of March 7, 2013 - VII ZR 162/12